yukthapriya/Rust-vuln-detector-ML-and-Static-Analysis/README.md

-# 🔐 Rust Vulnerability Detector using Machine Learning & Static Analysis
+# 🔐 Rust Vuln Detector using Machine Learning & Static Analysis

 This project presents a hybrid tool that uses **static analysis** and **machine learning** to detect vulnerabilities in Rust code, focusing on:
 - `unsafe` blocks